drimal/ChicagoAptRental/talks/markdown/slides.md

 ---

-- Picklized the final gbm model and wrote a flask application to deploy as an heroku app.
+- Picklized the final model and wrote a flask application to deploy as an heroku app.
 - [Deployed model in Heroku ](https://chi-apt-rental-app.herokuapp.com)

 #